 12. Professional Dissent from the Conference Decisions

 If an agency does not agree with a decision or recommendation made at a child protection conference, their professional dissent will be recorded in the record of the conference.
-The procedures to apply the Escalation policy for professional disagreements should be implemented as soon as practicable after the conference has concluded, see the Derby and Derbyshire Escalation Policy and Process (see Documents Library, Guidance Documents Section).
+The procedures to apply the Dispute Resolution and Escalation policy for professional disagreements should be implemented as soon as practicable after the conference has concluded, see the Derby and Derbyshire Multi Agency Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents).

 13. Complaints by Children and/or Parents

 Parents and, on occasion, children, may have concerns about which they wish to make representations or complain, in respect of one or more of the following aspects of the functioning of child protection conferences:

 - The outcome, in terms of the fact of and/or the category of primary concern at the time the child became the subject of a Child Protection Plan;

 - A decision for the child to become, to continue or not to become, the subject of a Child Protection Plan.

 Complaints about aspects of the functioning of conferences described above should be addressed to the conference Chair.
 Such complaints should be passed on to the Chair's manager.
 Complaints about the outcome and decision should be passed to the Social Worker and their manager for consideration at the next Core group meeting, and a response given by the Team Manager.